eGT-Labs/egt-gsa-proto/README.md

 Team eGT chose to leverage over five modern, open source tools & frameworks as they offer maximum productivity in a prototyping effort of this nature.
 We implemented continuous integration automating the entire build, test and deployment process further enhancing our productivity and accelerating our solution’s maturity.
 All underlying platforms used to create and run the prototype are openly licensed and free of charge.

-Below is a  re-cap to evidence on how we met the requirements for Attachment E:
+Below we highlight evidence on how we met the requirements for Attachment E:
 - [Node.js](https://nodejs.org) -  Cross-platform runtime environment
 - [Angular.js](https://angularjs.org/) - Front-end framework
 - [Bootstrap](https://github.com/twbs/bootstrap) - Front-end framework